Russia slaps 'foreign agent' label on rights monitor OVD-Info, blocks website | DW | 25.12.2021

 The label deters advertisers who hesitate at the possibility of being associated with a "foreign agent," or merely even an individual or entity viewed unfavorably in the eyes of the Kremlin.

-Moscow has used the designation repeatedly recently to go after opposition groups the government charges are engaging in political activity financed by foreigners.
+Moscow has used the designation repeatedly recently to go after opposition groups the government alleges are engaging in political activity financed by foreigners.

 At the start of the year, Russia had previously applied the designation 17 times.
 As of Saturday, that number had mushroomed to 103 instances.

-During his end of the year annual call-in show, Russian President Vladimir Putin said the law was necessary.
+During his end of the year annual call-in show, Putin said the law was necessary.

 "I remind you of what our adversaries have been saying for centuries: Russia cannot be defeated, it can only be destroyed from within," Putin said.